arch-unit-ts/arch-unit-ts/README.md

 ### Configuration

-You can add a configuration file at your project root called arch-unit-ts.json with the following properties.
+You can add a configuration file at your project root called arch-unit-ts.json with the following properties (default values bellow).

 ```
 {
-  "showImportsWarning": true
+  "showImportsWarning": true,
+  "failOnEmptyShould": false
 }
 ```